koorchik/perl6-livr-advent-calendar-post/README.md

 * Data was validated.
 * “execute” will be called only after validation.
 * “execute” will receive only clean data.
-* Throws exception in case of validation errors.
+* Throws an exception in case of validation errors.
 * Can check permissions before calling “execute”.
 * Can do extra work like caching validator objects, etc.